upthestackio/upthestack.github.io/_posts/2024-06-24-My-Journey-to-Learning-Golang.md

-### Title: From Infrastructure to Application: My Journey to Learning Golang
+### From Infrastructure to Application: My Journey to Learning Golang

 For a while now, I have been contemplating the state of the infrastructure side of technology.
 Over the years, it has become increasingly apparent that infrastructure has largely become a commodity.
 We have a handful of platforms available to us for running our critical applications and data, ranging from physical and virtual environments to cloud and cloud-native platforms such as serverless and Kubernetes.
 However, the key metric driving change in the tech landscape has not been the infrastructure itself, but rather the application.